h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

  - `max_after_balance_size`: If classes are balanced, limit the resulting dataset size to the specified multiple of the original dataset size.
  - `solver`: Select ADMM or LBFGS.

- N-fold cross-validation and grid search will be supported in a future version of H2O-Dev.